Content

 Cloud computing can effectively support secure data sharing on BYOD networks by using a private or hybrid cloud model.

-The authors describe that private clouds allow organizations to control data storage and access while maintaining security through protocols like SSL or TLS, which secure data transfers and reduce the risk of man-in-the-middle attacks.
+We describe that private clouds allow organizations to control data storage and access while maintaining security through protocols like SSL or TLS, which secure data transfers and reduce the risk of man-in-the-middle attacks.

 By leveraging private or hybrid clouds, organizations can provide secure access to corporate resources for BYOD users while retaining control over sensitive data.